Is Lyme Disease Curable? What Recovery Can Look Like

 Physical deconditioning

-Orthostatic intolerance, heart palpitations, and exercise crashes are common in persistent Lyme disease.
-Yet they’re frequently overlooked—especially in younger or athletic patients.
+Orthostatic intolerance, exercise crashes, palpitations, dizziness, and post-exertional fatigue are common in patients with persistent Lyme disease.
+Yet these symptoms are frequently overlooked, especially in younger or previously athletic patients.

 -